 Employee relations specifically refer to efforts by the company to manage the relationships with its employees.
 How management does this affects the overall well-being of individuals in the work place and the quality of work.

-Jack Welch the former CEO of General Electric put it this way, “It goes without saying that no company, small or large, can win over the long run without energized employees who believe in the mission and understand how to achieve it.”
+Jack Welch the former CEO of General Electric put it this way, “It goes without saying that no company, small or large, can win over the long run without energised employees who believe in the mission and understand how to achieve it.”

 It is therefore in the best interests of everyone that this critical area is well taken care of.
 Here are a few ways management can improve employee relations.